Editor Integration

 cat file.lec | lectic > file.lec

-Or use -i for in-place updates:
+Or use -i with -f for in-place updates:

-lectic -i file.lec
+lectic -if file.lec

 Emacs